xinyue-lily/xinyue-lily.github.io/_posts/2022-03-12-Final-Project.md

  Train score is:0.904 --- Test score is:0.953
 ```

-We choosed the features in cols5 and trained the model based on those features.
-Then we tested the accuracy on the testing dataset and use the function plot_confusionmatrix to plot the confusion matrix.
+We choose the features in cols5 and train the model based on those features.
+Then we test the accuracy on the testing dataset and plot the confusion matrix with the function plot_confusionmatrix.
 ```python
 LR.fit(X_train[cols5], y_train)
 cv_score_test = cross_val_score(LR, X_test[cols5], y_test, cv=10).mean()